Anthem of the Seas vs. Oasis of the Seas

 Oasis of the Seas aerial

-For the summer 2024 season, Oasis of the Seas will head to Europe to offer 7-night Western Mediterranean cruises.
-These sailings start in either Barcelona or Rome and visit Palma de Mallorca, Marseille, Florence/Pisa, and Naples.
+During the summer 2024 season, Oasis of the Seas sailed to Europe and offered 7-night Western Mediterranean cruises.
+These sailings started in either Barcelona or Rome and visited Palma de Mallorca, Marseille, Florence/Pisa, and Naples.

 Considering a cruise on Oasis of the Seas?
 Here’s our best advice and tips for planning your cruise vacation: